 Commercial trucking accidents tend to be catastrophic.
 And it’s hardly surprising why.
 Due to the size mismatch between a multi-ton truck and a passenger vehicle, resulting injuries tend to be disastrous.
 Truck accident claims involving semis are also very complex.

-Below, our experienced truck accident attorneys will discuss some of California’s worst trucking accidents.
-If you have suffered injuries as a result of a truck crash in California, the experienced truck accident attorneys at West Coast Trial Lawyers are always here to answer any questions you may have about truck accident claims and damages.
+Below, our experienced truck accident attorneys will discuss some of California’s worst truck accidents.
+If you have suffered injuries as a result of a truck crash in California, West Coast Trial Lawyers is always here to answer any questions you may have about accident claims and damages.

 November 29, 1991 – Interstate 5

-This was perhaps one of California’s worst trucking accidents ever recorded.
+This was perhaps one of California’s worst truck accidents ever recorded.
 The circumstances were unique, combining Thanksgiving traffic and a massive dust storm.

-Due to drought in the area, a layer of soil in this mostly rural, farming community was kicked up in the air by winds that were in excess of forty miles per hour.
-As a result of the poor visibility and the heavy traffic, 14 people were killed that day and over 100 more were hurt.
+Due to the drought in the area, a layer of soil in this mostly rural farming community was kicked up in the air by winds that were in excess of 40 miles per hour.
+As a result of the poor visibility and heavy traffic, 14 people were killed that day and over 100 more were hurt.

 November 3, 2007 – Highway 99